 Past Learners said…

 “As usual, Beth was a great teacher.
 I have taken a variety of different classes from her and have always found her to be on top of her subject.
 She can be a hard task-master, but what I get out of her classes is well worth whatever she throws at us.
-I was grateful that the Lenten and Advent [Biblical Storytelling Weekly] studies were spread out a bit more given all the other activities going on during the two seasons.
+I was grateful that the Lenten and Advent [Proclaiming Scripture with a Storytelling Spirit] studies were spread out a bit more given all the other activities going on during the two seasons.
 It is a great idea to allow us to work on storytelling without getting overwhelmed.
 Thanks, Beth.”